The REAL Costa RicaFind it Fast! Use Search

 Hostels in Costa Rica

+Ahhhh...
+Visions of youth... backpacking... shared bathrooms... smelly companions... and traveling for nearly nothing!
 Yup!
-There are a ton of really nice hostels here, and they range from the most excellent with nice rooms, clean beds, good security and private bathrooms to fairly crummy near flophouse variety.
+There are a ton of really nice hostels here, and they range from the very nice with decent rooms, clean beds, good security and private bathrooms to fairly crummy near flophouse variety with the bathroom down the hall.

 Yes, you will probably have to share a room, and almost for sure the bathroom... but that is pretty unimportant to anyone who ever attended college.
-Few have air conditioning (un-needed anyway in the Central Valley), and the ones I have seen appear pretty safe and secure.
+Few have air conditioning (un-needed in the Central Valley at least), and the ones I have seen appear pretty safe and secure.
 Many have TV's in a common area and a few now offer Internet service on the premises.

-But if you are traveling on a tight budget, there are some amazing values!
-I know of 2 or 3 near San José that are really very nice places to live for a night or two, and with prices at around $6 - $10 per night, represent a pretty excellent travel bargain.
+If you are traveling on a tight budget, hostels fill the bill.
+There are some amazing values!
+I know of 2 or 3 near San José that are really very nice places to live for a night or two, and with prices at around $6 - $15 per night, represent a pretty excellent travel bargain.
 If you eat at the sodas (small restaurants with often great food), you can get your three meals (good ones!) plus a nice place to sleep and shower for maybe $10 - $15 per day.
-Additionally, you will meet a ton of other high teen to twenty-somethings from all over the world.
-Many students from the US and Europe make the long backtracking trek the entire length or Central America and beyond.
+Additionally, you will meet a ton of other older teen to twenty-somethings from all over the world.
+Many students from the US and Europe make the long backtracking trek the entire length of Central America and beyond.

 [Top]

-Motels in Costa Rica - NOT for the kids!
+Motels (now referred to as "Hoteles de Paso" in Costa Rica - are NOT for the kids!

-Well you are not in Kansas any more!
-Motels in Costa Rica are NOT for families, travelers, visitors and most assuredly not for children.
+You are not in Kansas any more!
+Motels called Hoteles de Paso, are NOT for families, travelers (though people do use them for this!), visitors and most assuredly not for the kiddies.
 If you drive by one, do not think to register until you have read this.
+In fact until you read this you will not know how to register!

-Many of these participants are just young lovers looking for a safe place to be alone for a few hours away from the endless family... but many others are married and not to the person they are with at the motel!
+So why are there motels?
+Well that is part of the culture...
+Many of these participants are just young (or maybe olde) lovers looking for a safe place to be alone for a few hours away from the endless family... but others are married... just maybe not to the person they are with at the motel!
+Finally, some of them are just plain moms and dads looking to do the same as all the others... seeking a little romantic (and inexpensive) getaway and again, away from the endless family that defines Costa Rica culture.

 [Top]